 We are (on purpose) a fairly small group, but we do have space to grow.
 We would therefore welcome new colleagues who, like us, would like to apply their theoretical skills to (bio)physical systems in close collaboration with experimentalists.
-We will always have room for motivated MSc and BSc students from physics, nanobiology, mathematics, and related fields.
-We currently have an opening for a PhD student (see below).
-We have no postdoc openings at present, but if you are interested in what we do and are willing to apply for a personal fellowship / grant (e.g. Marie Curie or Veni grants), please don't hesitate to contact us to discuss these plans.
+We try to always have room for motivated MSc and BSc students from physics, nanobiology, mathematics, and related fields, though we will only have openings for new BSc students after the summer of 2019.
+We have no openings for PhD students or postdocs at present, but if you are interested in what we do and are willing to apply for a personal fellowship / grant (e.g. Marie Curie or Veni grants), please don't hesitate to contact us to discuss these plans.

 We currently have no open positions for PhD students or Postdocs.
 However, strong candidates are always welcome to contact us, if you are interested in the option of applying for a personal fellowship / grant (e.g. Marie Curie or Veni grants).
 That would also imply you (partially) design your own research project, within the general research interests of our group.
 Feel free to contact Timon Idema for more details.